JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 3. On download, backup, or replace events, the main process checks the setting and shows a Windows notification if enabled.
 4. Status area notifications in the UI are always shown, regardless of the Windows notification setting.

+**File Purposes (Phase 14 additions):**
+- `main.js`: The `get-steamid-and-config-path` IPC handler now checks if the detected config path (via SteamID or manual override) actually exists.
+If not, it returns an error and does not return a config path.
+This ensures the app never operates on a missing or invalid directory.
+- `index.html`: The renderer listens for errors from `get-steamid-and-config-path`.
+If the config path is missing or invalid, the UI automatically opens the folder selection dialog, prompting the user to select a valid config folder.
+This prevents the user from proceeding without a valid path and streamlines recovery from missing/renamed directories.
+- `user-settings.json`: Continues to persist the manual config path if set.
+If the manual path is missing, the app prompts the user to select a new one at startup.

+**Phase 14 Flow:**
+1. On startup, the app checks for a valid config path (manual or auto-detected).
+2. If the path is missing or invalid, the user is immediately prompted to select a folder.
+3. The selected path is persisted and used for all future operations.
+4. This ensures robust handling of missing/renamed Steam or config directories and a seamless user experience.

 ---